 Do you ever have those days in the kitchen where you feel endlessly creative, like you could accomplish anything?
 For me, days like that don’t come very often but when they do it is a beautiful, beautiful thing.
 Being a food blogger I have more than my fair share of recipe flops.
 But the other day I looked in my freezer, saw a package of frozen puff pastry and all of a sudden these Honey Glazed Fruit Tarts were born.
 It was a glorious day in my kitchen, and let me tell you – these tarts are to die for!

-I've always admired beautiful, intricate pastries and the chefs who make them.
-I live just down the street from a french patisserie and aside from the temptation it is, it's always inspiring to study their pastries...how do they get all those gorgeous flaky layers??
-I've attempted homemade pastry a few times and I'm happy to say it wasn't a total disaster, but it certainly didn't look quite as good as anything I've ever enjoyed in a bistro or bakery (and believe me, I've had my fair share of pastries!).
+I’ve always admired beautiful, intricate laminated dough pastries like croissants and puff pastry, and the chefs who make them.
+I live just down the street from a french patisserie and aside from the temptation it is, it’s always inspiring to study their pastries…how do they get all those gorgeous flaky layers??
+I’ve attempted homemade pastries with laminated dough a few times and I’m happy to say it wasn’t a total disaster, but it certainly didn’t look quite as good as anything I’ve ever enjoyed in a bistro or bakery (and believe me, I’ve had my fair share of pastries!).

 If you’ve been around here for any length of time you’ll probably know that I try my best to cook and bake from scratch as much as possible, but today…we’re using frozen puff pastry because, let’s be honest, sometimes it’s just easier.
 If you’ve ever made homemade puff pastry you’ll know how hard and labour-intensive it is and with two little ones running around, I just don’t have time for that at the moment.
 One day I will…but not today.

-These Honey Glazed Fruit Tarts are just gorgeous and they're a great, easy way to wow your brunch guests or impress your friends at a casual summer dinner party.
-And feel free to customize the fruit to your own tastes!
-I love peaches, strawberries and kiwi at this time of year but you could use nectarines, blueberries, blackberries, oranges, grapefruit, or any other fruit you'd like!
+These custard fruit tarts are just gorgeous and they’re a great, easy way to wow your brunch guests or impress your friends at a casual summer dinner party.
+And feel free to customize the honey glazed fruit to your own tastes!
+I love peaches, strawberries and kiwi at this time of year but you could use nectarines, blueberries, blackberries, oranges, grapefruit, or any other fruit you’d like!

 Looking for more fruity recipes?
 Try these Strawberry Swirl Cupcakes with Fresh Strawberry Buttercream or this Berry Walnut Spinach Salad with Maple Vinaigrette!

-1 sheet of frozen puff pastry, thawed in the fridge overnight
+- 1 sheet frozen puff pastry thawed in the fridge overnight

 For the custard: